NathanVaughn/msfs-mod-manager/README.md

 ![Main Screen with Theme](screenshots/main-theme.png)

+### No Need to Reinstall Anything

+The program parses the native game files, so you do not need to reinstall all of your mods to take advantages of the features of this mod manager.

 ### Mod Info

 View info about a mod and quickly open the directory it is located in.

 ![Mod Info Demo](screenshots/mod-info.gif)

+### Backups

+Easily create backups of all of your enabled mods, in case you need to reinstall your game.

 ### More To Come